jneimantokbox/screen-sharing-acc-pack/js/README.md

 ###Installation:

+If you are using npm, use the command prompt to enter:

 ```bash
 $ npm install --save opentok-annotation
 ```

-If using browserify or webpack:
+If you are using browserify or webpack, enter:

 ```javascript
 const screenSharing = require('opentok-screen-sharing');
 ```

-Otherwise, include the accelerator pack in your html:
+Then, include the accelerator pack in your html:

 ```html
 <script src="../your/path/to/opentok-screen-sharing.js"></script>